bin4rym4ge/diskWake/README.md

 https://www.howtogeek.com/658904/how-to-add-a-directory-to-your-path-in-linux/

-There is no error handeling yet. might ad in the future.
+There is no error handeling yet.
+I might add that in the future.